DataDog/documentation/content/en/tracing/trace_pipeline/ingestion_controls.md

 Ingestion controls affect what traces are sent by your applications to Datadog.
 [APM metrics][1] are always calculated based on all traces, and are not impacted by ingestion controls.

-The Ingestion Control page provides visibility at the Agent and tracing libraries level into the ingestion configuration of your applications and services.
+The Ingestion Control page provides visibility at the Agent and APM SDK level into the ingestion configuration of your applications and services.
 From the [ingestion control configuration page][2], you can:
 - Gain visibility on your service-level ingestion configuration and adjust trace sampling rates for high throughput services.
 - Understand which ingestion mechanisms are responsible for sampling most of your traces.
 - Investigate and act on potential ingestion configuration issues, such as limited CPU or RAM resources for the Agent.